katur/eegi/README_database_migration.md

 ----------- | ---------------- | --------
 clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `Clone`.
 Mapping is 1-to-many. clone names | sjj\_X and mv\_X | sjj\_X and ???

+DECISIONS TO MAKE ABOUT `clones` APP:
+- schema for Firoz's tables

 ### `library` app
 **concept** | **GenomeWideGI** | **eegi**
 ----------- | ---------------- | --------